alexchristina/alexchristina.github.io/_posts/2019-12-08-post-turkey-haze.md

   - Quentin
 ---

-## Week 13
+## Phew...

-Phew... got through our 3 thanksgivings.
+Got through our 3 thanksgivings.
 This week was a bit more relaxed, but also included quite a few Quentin firsts.

 Alex and I are doing what is called Baby Led Weaning in terms of introducing food into his diet.
 This includes letting Q start exploring food and his motor skills by putting easy to pick up foods in front of him.
 Here he is starting down his first piece of broccoli.